wp-plugins/order-delivery-date-for-woocommerce/readme.txt

 == Changelog ==
 = 1.3 =
 * The delivery date will be displayed on the My Account page's View Order page.
-* All the settings were getting reset for some customer, this has been fixed.
+* All the settings were getting reset for some customers, this has been fixed.
 * The delivery date will be added to the email notification received by the customer on placing the order.
 * The delivery date is attached to the customer invoice too.